 In 2001, the Fiji High Court and Court of Appeal ruled that the 1997 Constitution remained valid.
 General elections were held in August 2001 and Fiji returned to parliamentary democracy under Prime Minister Laisenia Qarase, who was returned as Prime Minister at subsequent elections held in May 2006.

-Prime Minister Qarase was ousted in a military coup on 5 December 2006 led by Commodore Voreqe Bainimarama.
-Bainimarama dismissed the democratically-elected Qarase government and declared a state of emergency.
-He subsequently claimed to have returned executive authority to the President, who then appointed Bainimarama 'interim Prime Minister'.
+Prime Minister Qarase was ousted in a military coup on 5 December 2006 led by Commodore (Frank) Voreqe Bainimarama.

 On 9 April 2009, the Fiji High Court found that Qarase's dismissal and Bainimarama's appointment had been illegal.
 In response, on 10 April 2009 Fiji President Ratu Josefa Iloilo announced that he had abrogated Fiji's 1997 Constitution.
-He declared himself Head of State and said that Fiji would be ruled under a New Legal Order.
-The 1997 constitution was abrogated, all judicial appointments were revoked and Public Emergency Regulations (PERs) were imposed.
-President Iloilo subsequently reappointed Prime Minister Bainimarama and all nine members of the previous Interim Cabinet.
+All judicial appointments were revoked and Public Emergency Regulations were imposed.
+President Iloilo subsequently reappointed Frank Bainimarama to Prime Minister.

-The Australian Government, in concert with other countries, the UN Security Council, the Commonwealth and the Pacific Islands Forum, strongly condemned the abrogation of Fiji's Constitution and the military's unconstitutional removal of Fiji's elected government.
+The Australian Government, in concert with other countries, the UN Security Council, the Commonwealth and the Pacific Islands Forum, strongly condemned the the military's unconstitutional removal of Fiji's elected government.

-In response to the coup, Australia imposed travel restrictions on the prime minister, ministers, military personnel and their family members, government appointees and the judiciary.
-The Australian Government implemented these travel sanctions flexibly, granting exceptions on humanitarian and compassionate grounds (for example, for medical treatment or to provide support to a family member for medical or other reasons), and in other circumstances on a case-by-case basis.
-Defence cooperation has been suspended since 2006.
+In response, Australia imposed travel restrictions on the senior members of the Fiji Government, ministers, military personnel and their family members, government appointees and the judiciary.
+The Australian Government implemented these travel sanctions flexibly, granting exceptions on humanitarian and compassionate grounds.
+Defence cooperation was suspended in 2006.
+However, the Australian Government maintained a substantial development assistance program for Fiji.